Red-leg tortoise, Savanna tortoise, Jabuti, Marrocoy

 R

-A Red-footed tortoise is primarily herbivorous but will also eat small quantities of animal matter, including carrion.
-They also eat live or dead plants or fruits, fungi, flowers, soil, sand, and animals that move slowly, such as worms, snails and insects they are able to catch.
+Red-footed tortoises are omnivores.
+They eat small quantities of animal matter, including carrion, live or dead plants or fruits, fungi, flowers, soil, sand, and animals that move slowly, such as worms, snails and insects they are able to catch.

-These animals are polygynous, and males make sounds and calls along with distinct motions of their throat that are for attracting potential mates and warding off competitors.
+Red-footed tortoises are polygynous; males make sounds and calls along with distinct motions of their throat that are for attracting potential mates and warding off competitors.
 Males fight for mates, bobbing their heads up and down and then wrestling.
 If he flips the rival onto his back, he gains the opportunity to mate with the female.
 Courtship peaks during April and May, though breeding occurs throughout the year.
 Females dig their nest in leaf litter, laying a clutch of between 5 and 15 eggs.
 An individual may lay several clutches during the nesting season.
 Incubating the eggs is not part of her role, so she must hide them well to avoid predators.
 Incubation is for 117 to 158 days.
 The hatchlings dig themselves out of the nest, being immediately independent.
-Red-footed tortoises typically are sexually mature when they are 200 to 250 mm long, usually at about 5 years of age.
+Red-footed tortoises typically are reproductively mature when they are usually at about 5 years of age.

 The biggest threat to Red-footed tortoises being overhunted by humans.
-In much of their range, thousands are eaten by people, and in many South American cities they are considered a delicacy.
+In much of their range, thousands are eaten by people, and in many South American cities, they are considered a delicacy.
 In underdeveloped areas, native peoples consume their eggs as a primary source of protein.
-They are also threatened by habitat loss and other human activity, including drainage of wetlands for housing, agriculture, logging and road construction.
-Tortoises and turtles are particularly vulnerable, as humans often develop land next to rivers, lakes and seas where these species lay their eggs.
-Furthermore, the demands of the pet trade impacts populations so much that in the wild they may become extinct.
+They are also threatened by habitat loss and other human activity, including drainage of wetlands for housing, agriculture, logging, and road construction.
+Tortoises and turtles are particularly vulnerable, as humans often develop land next to rivers, lakes, and seas where these species lay their eggs.
+Furthermore, the demands of the pet trade impact populations so much that in the wild they may become extinct.

 Social animals are those animals that interact highly with other animals, usually of their own species (conspecifics), to the point of having a rec...